Skip to main content

 The couch was the cue.
 TV was the cue.
 The phone was the routine.
 The reward was the little dopamine hit that filled the silence between scenes.

 Spend three days playing detective on yourself.
-Each time the bad habit fires, note five things: where you are, what time it is, who you're with, what you were just doing, and how you were feeling.
+Each time the bad habit fires, note five things: where you are, what time it is, who you are with, what you were just doing, and how you were feeling.
 Patterns will jump out fast.

 40% of what you do today is not a decision.
-It's a habit firing automatically.
-Willpower won't beat that.
+It is a habit firing automatically.
+Willpower will not beat that.
 Your environment will.

-That stat is from Wendy Wood's work at Duke University.
+That stat is from Wendy Wood work at Duke University.
 Forty percent of your daily actions are not conscious.
-They're your autopilot running scripts.
+They are your autopilot running scripts.
 The only way to change the script is to find the trigger that launches it.

-Step 3: Swap the Routine (Keep the Reward)
+Step 3: How Do You Swap the Routine?

 Here is where most advice goes wrong.
 It tells you to delete the reward.
-Don't.
+Do not.

 The reward is what your brain actually wants.
-If you try to kill it, your brain will claw its way back to the old routine the moment you're tired, stressed, or drunk.
+If you try to kill it, your brain will claw its way back to the old routine the moment you are tired, stressed, or overwhelmed.
 Instead, you keep the cue and the reward, and you swap the routine in between.

-If the cue is "I feel lonely at 9pm" and the reward is "I feel connected," the routine doesn't have to be Instagram.
+If the cue is "I feel lonely at 9pm" and the reward is "I feel connected," the routine does not have to be Instagram.
 It can be texting a friend.
 Calling your mom.
 Reading a novel with a character you love.
 Same cue.
 Same reward.
 Different behavior.

 This is the core insight behind habit reversal training, which has been used clinically for decades on problems far harder than yours.
-It works because it doesn't fight the brain.
+It works because it does not fight the brain.
 It negotiates with it.
+CBT techniques for habit change work the same territory from the thought side, targeting the mental script that fires before the routine does.

-Write out the swap in one sentence: "When I feel X, instead of Y, I will Z." Put it somewhere you'll see it.
+Write out the swap in one sentence: "When I feel X, instead of Y, I will Z." Put it somewhere you will see it.
 If you want to go deeper on the flip side of this work, see our guide on building better habits.

 Step 4: Change Your Environment